 Visibility and Women’s Rights: A Conversation with Oumayma Izm

-Over coffee in Morocco, I sat down with Oumayma Izm of the Amal Center for Women and we talked about women, tradition, and what it looks like to navigate change from inside a culture rather than outside of it.
+In Morocco, I sat down with Oumayma Izm of the Amal Center for Women and talked about women, tradition, and what it actually looks like to navigate change from inside a culture rather than outside of it.

-Conversations like this are a reminder that the future of women’s rights is shaped not only by policy frameworks, but by the everyday spaces where women are seen, heard, and taken seriously.
+Conversations like this remind me that the future of women’s rights isn’t shaped only in conference rooms or policy briefs.
+It’s shaped in everyday spaces where women are seen, listened to, and taken seriously, long before their experiences ever make it into formal systems.

 If you’d like to learn more about or support the Amal Center’s work, you can find more about their programs here.